StefanLeng/gurps-gridless/README.md

-# gurps-gridless
+# GURPS Token Shape and Movement (with Tools for Gridless GURPS)

-This Module adds some Tools for gridless play to the GURPS Game Aid System. :
+This module enable GURPS compatible shapes and movment for larger (multi hex) tokens and adds some Tools for gridless play to the GURPS Game Aid System.
+It was formerly named "Tools for Gridless GURPS" but the functionalty expanded to hex shapes an movemnt on hex grid maps:

 1. Replaces the border shown on the selected token and on mouse hover on a token with a border indicating facing.